xrdocs/ncs5500/_tutorials/NCS-5500-interface-and-qos-1d-scale.md

 ### Ingress QoS Interface Scale

+Ingress QoS scale is impacted by the available counters for statistics.

 In Normal QoS mode, 2 counters are used per ingress policy-map, and support the best interface scale.

 If Enhanced QoS mode is enabled, 4 counters are used per ingress policy-map, providing better statistics, but also used more hardware resources, resulting in lower interface scale: